 You may also pay your workshop fee by sending a check for the full amount payable to the RAA to:

 Eureka, CA 95501

-Your workshop group will first meet at 9:00 on Friday, July 12 at the RAA Gallery and proceed from there.
+Your workshop group will first meet at 9:00am on Friday, July 17 at the Redwood Art Association Gallery, 603 F Street, Eureka.

 If you have questions, would like more information or to specify your box lunch dietary requests, please email Claudia Lima.

 Cancellation Refunds: Full refund of workshop fees will be made if you cancel your participation in the workshop 30 days or more before the start of the workshop.
 A 50% refund of fees will be made if you cancel within 7 to 30 days before start of the workshop.
 No refund will be made if you cancel within 7 days of start of the workshop, or if you do not show up or if you leave the workshop early for any reason.